sada-kubsad/NetworkDesign/README.md

        -  There is a default GW on-oprem.
 When we extend the VLAN, we are taking the default GW to AVS, but not connecting it to the Tier 1 router.
     -  With MON:
        -  MON puts the default GW on the Tier 1.
 So now if a VM needs to talk to something, it doesn't have to hairpin back on-prem, it just goes straight out of NSX - it goes from Tier 1 to Tier 0 across ER.
-       - MON can route per VM or per subnet.
+       - MON can influence routing per VM or per subnet.
 Per VM is the key.
        - In the old school way, you can BGP peer with the VM itself.
        - MON is optimized for Layer 3 traffic
        - Using MON will require some policy routes to be created
        - With MON, if you move 10 VMs on a subnet over to AVS, they are still on the same Layer 2 subnet/VLAN, they are still using the on-prem GW.
          - Schedule a maintenance for Customer A to move their VPN to PAN.
 At the same time enable MON just for those 10 VMs.
-Those 10 VMs are now routing with NSXT - all routing including VPN traffic and also Internet routed would go through the VNet.
+Those 10 VMs are now routing with the NSXT, so they would route all traffic (including VPN  and Internet traffic) would go through the VNet if we are letting 0/0 over ER.
+  - Layer 2 cutover is a zero change from a routing perspective.
+    - The VM moves over to AVS while routing stays the same.
+  - Cutover of Layer 3 happens with MON on a per VM basis.
+  -